imagej/imagej.github.io/pages/BigDataViewer.md

 ### Adjusting Brightness and Color

-To change the brightness, contrast, or color of particular sources select  or press the shortcut .
+To change the brightness, contrast, or color of particular sources select {% include bc content="Settings | Brightness & Color" %} or press the shortcut .
 This brings up the brightness and color settings dialog.

 ![bdv-brightness-1.png](bdv-brightness-1.png "bdv-brightness-1.png")